SinisterSpatula/RetroflagGpiGuides/OpenborBeta6510.md

 # Still working on this part
-* The below is where I think I started to go wrong, and the part I can't figure out, this isn't right.

-add a line to /opt/retropie/configs/ports/openbor/emulators.cfg:
+add a line to end of emulators.cfg:

 `sudo nano /opt/retropie/configs/ports/openbor/emulators.cfg`